classiebit/eventmie-pro-docs/resources/docs/1.5/bookings/booking-tickets.md

 <a name="paid-unpaid-booking"></a>
 ## Paid or UnPaid Booking

-In `v1.4`, we've added a new Booking Status called `Is Paid` - `Yes` or `No`.
+Added a new & very important `Booking Status` called `Is Paid` - `Yes` or `No`.
 It shows, whether the booking amount has been paid by the customer or not.

 <br>